 In the test meeting, try out these skills.

 At the left corner of the command bar, there’s a picture of a microphone.
 Click to mute it – you’ll now see a red line over it indicating you’re muted.
 Click again to unmute it.
 Now click again to mute it.
 Try holding down the space bar and talking – this will temporarily unmute the mic.
 When you’re done talking, release the space bar and it goes back to mute.

-(Note, next to the mic button, there’s an up arrow – clicking on that will take you to advanced audio settings – you’d generally only need this if you wanted to sing or play music.)
+(Note, next to the mic button, there’s an up arrow – clicking on that will take you to advanced audio settings – you’d generally only need this if you wanted to play music.)

 Turn off / turn on video

 Next to the mic picture, you’ll see an image of a camera.
 You can turn it off by clicking it, and turn it back on by clicking.
 (Note, next to the camera, you’ll see an up arrow for more options.
 We’ll look at some of those in another article.)
 Some participants may want to keep their camera blank for privacy reasons, or because they’re in their pajamas with bedhead, but many meetings may request that you turn your camera on because being able to see each other’s faces helps humans to feel connected and also helps us all feel a little safer as we know who’s at the meeting.
 (As a teacher, I’ll tell you if I can see your face, the class will be better!
 It’s just easier for me to connect to faces than black squares.)

 Click the ‘Participants’ button on the command bar to see everyone in the call.
 If you mouse over your name, it will give you the option to rename yourself.
 (Note: Hosts see lots of options in the participants list, like the ability to mute people.)